-A live, healthy human body has a head, every part of the body has a purpose and performs different tasks, but all submit to the head.
+A live, healthy human body has a head.
+Every part of the body has a purpose and performs different tasks, but all submit to the head.
 You cannot have a functioning body without a head.
 Paul uses this comparison to explain what the church is in Ephesians 5:23-24.
 Jesus Christ is compared to the head – the part of the body to which the rest of the body submits.
-We who are Christians, church members, believers are compared with the body.
+We who are Christians, church members, believers, are compared to the body.

 But the body is important as well.
-Paul points out that when the church is functioning at its best, every church member, every Christian has been given gifts and skills and work to do in order that the church, like a human body, will function effectively and efficiently.
+Paul points out that when the church is functioning at its best, every church member, every Christian has been given gifts and skills.
+And every member has work to do in order that the church, like a human body, will function effectively and efficiently.
 He also explains that every member of the church is vital to the functioning of a healthy church.

 When a part of the human body is suffering, hurting or has a problem, the whole of the body is affected.
 Have you ever fractured a leg or arm, hit your thumb with a hammer?
 Have you ever been ill?
 Did it affect the whole of your body and the whole of your life?
 It did – if you break a leg or arm, or are sick in some other way, it often hurts and all you can think about is the pain, or you have to find different ways of getting around or performing all the tasks you need to do.

 You will be kind to your arm or leg if it is broken, and would guard it against more pain or injury.
-This is how it is with the church, if one member of the church is suffering, the whole of the church will suffer too and we need to help, protect, or take steps to bring about healing in order that the church will not become disabled, or lacking in any of the vital tasks of the body.
+This is how it is with the church: if one member of the church is suffering, the whole of the church will suffer too (1 Corinthians 12:26) and we need to help, protect, or take steps to bring about healing in order that the church will not become disabled, or lacking in any of the vital tasks of the body.